-This is a place where I write and podcast about eating disorders.
+On this site the majority of the content is on eating disorder recovery help and information.
 I also sometimes digress and rant about diet culture — but that’s just because I dislike it, not because it is what caused my Anorexia.
 Eating disorders and diet culture have a relationship, but it is not as close and direct as one might think.
 They are more like cousins who see each other every once in a while at family gatherings.

 If you come away from this site knowing one thing, I want you to understand this:

 They are not a choice.
 They are not “caused by society” (although they are complicated and aggravated by society in a very serious way).
 They are not caused my bed parents or a “need for control.”

 The second thing I would like you to know:

 Fat is a nutrient, and not a bad one.

 Confused?
 Then read the blog and listen to the podcast.
 I explain this all.

 I grew up in Wiltshire, England, in an idyllic (yet rainy) village.
 Despite being a robust and confident teenager, I developed an eating disorder at age 17 and this devastating illness took pole position in my life until, at 25, I finally started my recovery journey.
 I successfully recovered from Anorexia Nervosa and the complicated matrix of obsessions and habitual eating disorder behaviors that came with it.

 Now living in Boulder, Colorado, I live a blessed and pretty bloody incredible life free from my eating disorder.
 I work for a tech startup, am married to a wonderful chap, and do some writing sometimes too.
 In my spare time I advocate for proper understanding of eating disorders and am passionate about speaking openly about a subject that shamed me into silence and denial in the hope that I can inspire others to speak and be heard.
 My debut memoir Love Fat gives insight into eating disorders and my personal story.